bkd-mba-fbi/evento-portal/README.md

 - **Modules** \
   The _apps_ may consist of multiple _modules_ like _presence control_ or _tests_ that are individually integrated in the _Evento Portal_'s navigation.

+## App Integration

+A static build of the _apps_ is committed to this repository in the `public/apps/` directory.
+The _Evento Portal_ loads the _apps_ in an `<iframe>` to ensure a separation of the runtime environment and a proper cleanup when switching _apps_.
+The `public/scripts/iframe.js` script has to be included in an _app_'s `index.html` to setup communication between portal & iframe.

+Furthemore an _app_ can rely on the following information that is provided by the _Evento Portal_:

+- **Access token**: Can be read from `sessionStorage.get("CLX.LoginToken")`.
+For backwards compatibility this value is also available from `localStorage.get("CLX.LoginToken")`, but _apps_ should always use the sessionStorage value to avoid troubles when multiple browser tabs are involved.
+- **User's locale**: Can be read from the document's `lang` attribute, from `localStorage.get("uiCulture")` or from the token's `culture_info` property.

+Note that _apps_ should only read, never update the provided values in session- or localStorage.

 ## Getting Started

 Install the dependencies: